Lightning-Universe/lightning-flash/docs/source/reference/image_classification_multi_label.rst

 ********

 Multi-label classification is the task of assigning a number of labels from a fixed set to each data point, which can be in any modality (images in this case).
-Multi-label image classification is supported by the :class:`~flash.image.ImageClassifier` via the ``multi-label`` argument.
+Multi-label image classification is supported by the :class:`~flash.image.classification.model.ImageClassifier` via the ``multi-label`` argument.

 ------